 The District encompasses approximately 44.5 square miles in Southern Sarasota County and Western Charlotte County.
-There are three (3) fresh water and two (2) brackish water wellfields.
+There are four (4) fresh water and two (2) brackish water wellfields.
 This raw water is treated at either the lime softening treatment plant or the reverse osmosis treatment plant.
 The finished waters are mixed and sent into the distribution system.

 The District also operates a 3.0 MGD Water Reclamation Facility to take care of the sanitary sewer needs of the area.
 As of November 2008 82% of all water customers also receive sewer service.